 Between these bands of high pressure and those of the polar high pressure regions there are further bands of low pressure, at about 6o°N and 6o°S. These pressure bands are sustained by the global and local heating effects of the sun.

+The following is coriolis effect defined.
 Air returning to the equatorial zone from the adjacent high pressure bands is deflected to the west by the Coriolis Effect (the result of the earth's rotation) to become the Northeast Trades wind in the Northern and the Southeast Trades wind in the Southern Hemisphere.

 From these [ high pressure bands ] , air flowing to higher latitudes become the Prevailing Westerlies of the Northern and Southern Hemispheres, while cold, dense air at the poles is deflected by to the west by the rotation of the earth creating the Polar Easterlies.
 The coriolis effect on air masses creates four categories, characteristically different and classified according to origin being the: